responsivedev/responsive-docs/docs/concepts/storage.md

 ## Remote Storage

-At Responsive, we believe that reactive backends should power the most business- critical applications in your stack, that's why we built our storage solution to leverage [Scylla DB](https://github.com/scylladb/scylladb), a battle-tested distributed database that provides:
+As managed services in the cloud have become mission critical for many businesses, the original design goal of keeping Kafka Streams free of external dependencies holds less weight.
+To take advantage of this new paradigm, we built our storage solution to leverage [Scylla DB](https://github.com/scylladb/scylladb), a battle-tested distributed database that provides:

 - Fast writes & fast Key-Value reads
-- The transactional guarantees to implement the EOS `processing.guarantee`
+- Transactional guarantees to implement `processing.guarantee=exactly_once_v2`
 - Support for range queries
 - World class operations: scalability, durability, fault-tolerance